 A 12-month long program, the Psychology Internship at Indiana University School of Medicine begins on the first working day of July and continues through the last working day of the following June.
 The training year is structured into two, six-month core rotations (two-and-a-half days per week), which are determined by track.

-Please note: due to the uncertain course and duration of the COVID-19 pandemic, clinical experiences for the 2021-2022 training year may include a fluctuating mix of in-person and telehealth experiences.
+Please note: due to the uncertain course and duration of the COVID-19 pandemic, clinical experiences for the 2022-2023 training year may include a fluctuating mix of in-person and remote/virtual training experiences.